 A New (Scary) Diagnosis

 A biopsy confirmed it.
 This was a squamous cell carcinoma, or SCC.
-It’s the second most common form of skin cancer, with more than a million cases each year in the U.S. Dr. Kriegel recommended Mohs surgery.
+It’s the second most common form of skin cancer, with an estimated 1.8 million cases each year in the U.S. Dr. Kriegel recommended Mohs surgery.
 I knew the cure rate for small SCCs like mine is very high with Mohs.
 But still, the diagnosis scared me, since I also knew that, although it’s uncommon, some large SCCs can spread, or metastasize, and become life-threatening.

 After my diagnosis, the strangest coincidence happened.
 I took a cab home, and the driver shared that his mother had died from squamous cell carcinoma.
 He was devastated.
 I felt like I’d been punched in the gut.
 Really, I thought, people die from this?
 Yes, while the statistics on nonmelanoma skin cancers are estimates, as many as 15,000 people in the U.S. die from advanced SCC every year.